CouncilofLorien/counciloflorien.github.io/docs/cards/I/ice-drake.md

 > Creature
 >
 > {: .hazard-text .black-text .p-2 }
 > > _Drake._ Two strikes.
-May be played keyed to Eleven Shores, Forochel, Angmar, Gundabad, Grey Mountain Narrows, and Withered Heath.
+May be played keyed to Elven Shores, Forochel, Angmar, Gundabad, Grey Mountain Narrows, and Withered Heath.
 > >
 > > {: .fs-3 }
 > > _“The lossaloki ingest frigid water or ice and spew it forth as a lethal blast."_ ***---&#65279;Kuduk Lore***